zsoftly/logguardian/RELEASING.md

 git commit -m "chore: Release version 1.2.0" git push origin release/1.2.0

-# 4. Create and push tag from release branch (MUST have 'v' prefix)
+# 4. Create and push tag from release branch (semantic versioning)
 # Still on release/1.2.0 branch
-git tag -a v1.2.0 -m "Release version 1.2.0" git push origin v1.2.0  # This triggers the release pipeline
+git tag -a 1.2.0 -m "Release version 1.2.0" git push origin 1.2.0  # This triggers the release pipeline

 # 5. Publish to SAR from release branch
 # First authenticate to dev account and test